Over the bank holiday weekend, I went to Leeds Festival! My first festival in 4 years and first time at Leeds fest!

 We went back to the magical land to end the night and the music was brilliant!
 Everyone looked like they were having an amazing time, and we definitely did.

-Amazing weekend, and great bands.
-Loved the variety and how chilled it was.
-I’d definitely go again.
+Amazing weekend, great bands, and perfect company!
+I loved the variety and how chilled it was.
+I’ll definitely go again.
 Although part of me does think I’m getting too old for this!
 I mean, my feet really hurt!
 Maybe I’ll just get new shoes next time!